Jacques Murphy, Chair

 Jeff is an ardent supporter of the firm’s pro-bono initiatives.
 He leads the Wills Project, drafting wills and other estate documents for individuals battling cancer, AIDS, MS, ALS as well as many other forms of debilitating illnesses.
 Jeff has recently expanded the Wills Project to include the drafting of estate documents for service members and their spouses, including members of the military, police, fire, and EMT’s.
 He also routinely represents veterans of the military services in seeking disability benefits for injuries or illnesses that are service related.
 Jeff has assisted in the building of more than 50 Habitat for Humanity homes over the last 30 years.
 Last but not least, Jeff has taught classes upon construction law, including classes at the Georgia Institute of Technology, and he frequently lectures and writes upon topics of current interest to the construction industry.

-Dr. Hany Atallah, MD, Director
+Dr. Hany Atallah, MD, Board Member

 Hany Y. Atallah, MD, is the Chief and Medical Director for Emergency Medicine of the Grady Health System.
 He is an Assistant Professor in the Department of Emergency Medicine at Emory University School of Medicine.
 His primary responsibility is for clinical service performance in the ED at Grady — inclusive of clinical outcomes, physician performance and professionalism.